 The research into the potential of blocking the follicle-stimulating hormone (FSH) began when Dr. Mone Zaidi, a professor of medicine at the Icahn School of Medicine at Mount Sinai in New York City, became interested about the effects of this reproductive hormone on bone mass.

 The hormone is well known for its role in the reproduction of stimulating the eggs and sperm.
 Researchers are aware that when the functioning of a women’s ovaries declines before menopause, their blood levels of the FSH hormone increase.

 Dr. Zaidi hypothesised the reason the bone mass decreased rapidly, despite steady levels of oestrogen, could be attributed to FSH.
 In female mice, whose ovaries had been removed, Dr. Zaidi and his team of researchers developed an antibody that would block the production of FSH.

 The mice subjects weren’t making any oestrogen which is known to preserve bone mass.
 The findings should have concluded the mice had been losing bone mass and developing fat-filled bone marrow.
 Instead, Dr. Zaidi’s lab mice who had received the FSH blocking antibody didn’t show any signs of fatty bone marrow.
 To the team’s enormous surprise, they found the mice had instead lost large amounts of fat.

-“This is a weird, weird finding,” he recalled telling his friend Dr. Clifford J. Rosen, a bone specialist at Maine Medical Center Research Institute.
+“This is a weird, weird finding,” he recalled telling his friend Dr. Clifford J. Rosen, a bone doctor at Maine Medical Center Research Institute.

 While very dubious, Dr. Zaidi managed to persuade Dr. Rosen to conduct his own independent experiments to confirm the findings.

 Although hesitant, after receiving a grant and conducting his own research over two and a half years, Dr. Rosen had replicated the findings of Dr. Zaidi’s original research.